Updated June 9, 2023

 To measure the accuracy of regression models, metrics like to mean square error, absolute mean square error, root measure square error, etc. are used.

 There are some areas of overlap between machine learning and predictive analytics.
 While common techniques like logistic and linear regression come under both machine learning and predictive analytics, advanced algorithms like a decision tree, random forest, etc. are essentially machine learning.
 Under predictive analytics, the goal of the problems remains very narrow where the intent is to compute the value of a particular variable at a future point of time.
 Predictive analytics is heavily statistics loaded while machine learning is more of a blend of statistics, programming, and mathematics.
 A typical predictive analyst spends his time computing t square, f statistics, Innova, chi-square or ordinary least square.
 Questions like whether the data is normally distributed or skewed, should student’s t distribution be used or bells curve be used, should alpha be taken at 5% or 10% bug them all the time.
 They look for the devil in details.
 A machine learning engineer does not bother with many of these problems.
 Their headache is completely different, they find themselves stuck on accuracy improvement, false-positive rate minimization, outlier handling, range normalization or k fold validation.

 A predictive analyst mostly uses tools like excel.
-Scenario or goal seek are their favorite.
+Scenario or goal seek are their favourite.
 They occasionally use VBA or micros and hardly write any lengthy code.
 A machine learning engineer spends all his time writing complicated code beyond common understanding, he uses tools like R, Python, Saas.
 Programming is their major work, fixing bugs and testing on the different landscapes a daily routine.

 These differences also bring a major difference in their demand and salary.
 While predictive analysts are so yesterday, machine learning is the future.
 A typical machine learning engineer or data scientist (as mostly called these days) are paid 60-80% more than a typical software engineer or predictive analyst for that matter and they are the key driver in today’s technology-enabled world.
 Uber, Amazon and now self-driving cars are also possible because of them only.